10 Essential Dream Pop Albums

 The Church – Starfish

-Australia’s The Church had already released quite a few well-received neo-psychedelia albums before signing with Arista Records, but their first for the major, Starfish, made something even more soaring and, for that matter, commercially successful of the band’s jangle-heavy psych pop.
+Australia’s The Church had already released several well-received albums of melodic neo-psychedelia before signing with Arista Records, but their first for the major, Starfish, made something even more soaring and, for that matter, commercially successful of the band’s jangle-heavy psych pop.
 The album’s standout single, “Under the Milky Way,” remains the band’s most insurmountable peak, all darkly folk-tinged textures and haunting melodies.
 Elsewhere, however, The Church delve deeper into effects laden bliss-outs, grounding their atmospheric approach with an earthy rock songwriting style that kept their songs from ever floating too far into the ether.
 And on that note, every so often the band let loose and turned to harder driving rhythms and riffs, as on “Reptile,” another college rock hit, albeit one not nearly as ubiquitous as “Under the Milky Way.”
 Call this one more of a daydream than a complete REM cycle, but it’s an outstanding diversion all the same.

 The Cure – Disintegration